Nheverest/hstseed/SeedstackRelease.md

 - 7 (July)
 - 11 (November)

-Release process itself is triggered by a commit after "-SNAPSHOT" removal from version.
+Release build process itself is triggered by a commit where "-SNAPSHOT" has been removed from version number.

-In other words, the tag associated with version x.y.z includes pom.xml files with x.y.z-SNAPSHOT versions.
+Note: the tag associated with version x.y.z includes pom.xml files with x.y.z-SNAPSHOT versions.
 (The tag is not on a x.y.z version.)

 # Release Process

-Identify components to release, so as to update their version in distribution's pom.xml
+The first step is to identify components to be released, so as to update their version in distribution's pom.xml.

+Each component is then released invidually, ending with distribution project

+This list can be established based on:
+1. bintray
+1. github

 ## bintray

-###  Overview

-bintray site is a deposit for Seedstack released deliverables, before they are transfered to Maven Central (Maven Central is owned by sonatype, publishing requires specific credentials).
+[bintray](https://bintray.com/seedstack) site is a deposit for Seedstack released deliverables, before they are transfered to Maven Central.

-The "Latest Activity" lists all released componnents, especially those released after latest "distribution".
+The "Latest Activity" lists all released components, especially those released after latest "distribution".

+## Github
+[Github](https://github.com/seedstack) is the repository for Seedstack source files.

+Projects updated since latest release appear before _distribution_ project.

+## Others

+### travis-ci
+[travis-ci](https://travis-ci.org) is the tool used for continuous integration.
+Configuration for each project is defined in .travis.yml file, at the root of the project.

+### Maven Central

+It is owned by sonatype, and publishing artifacts requires specific credentials.

-###  Release 19.11
+# Exemple with Release 19.11

 No component has been released since version 19.7.